Almost everything you’ve heard about China is true — at least, that’s my impression from a short week-and-a-half visit to Beijing at the end of May.

 China’s rapid development is almost entirely responsible for the total world improvement in lifting hundreds of thousands out of abject poverty in the last 20 years — no other country has been as successful in actually accomplishing such goals, not on anywhere near the scale.

 Those looking for simplistic understanding or easy choices or answers will not find them.
-Without much trouble, you can find obscene hucksterism combined with nationalistic boosterism, and you also find much sincere commitment to socialist goals, equality and improving life for all.
+Without much trouble, you can find obscene hucksterism combined with nationalistic boosterism, and you also find much sincere commitment to socialist goals, equality, improving life for all.
 As the many contradictions in China meet the challenges of the future, we need to support their positive efforts as well as examine their shortcomings and failures.
-China’s problems, limitations, opportunities and potential combine into an irreducible complex whole.
+China’s problems, limitations, opportunities, and potential combine into an irreducible complex whole.

 Marc Brodine (marcbrodine @inlandnet.com) is chair of the Washington State Communist Party and co-authored the second edition of the CPUSA environmental program, “People and Nature Before Profits.”